aromanillos/pyLabLib/docs/install.rst

 `PyVISA <https://pyvisa.readthedocs.io/en/master/>`_ and `pySerial <https://pythonhosted.org/pyserial/>`_ are the main packages used for the device communication.
 For some specific devices you might require ``pyft232``, ``pywinusb``, ``websocket-client``, or `nidaqmx <https://nidaqmx-python.readthedocs.io/en/latest/>`_ (keep in mind that it's different from the ``PyDAQmx`` package).
 Some devices have additional requirements (devices software or drivers installed, or some particular dlls), which are specified in their description.

 The package has been tested with Python 3.6 and Python 3.7.
 Python 2.7 might not be fully compatible anymore (although effort is made to preserve the compatibility, testing with Python 2.7 is far less extensive).
+The last version officially supporting Python 2.7 is 0.4.0.

 .. _install-github: